iomete/iom-docs/docs/user-guide/ldap-configuration.md

 The General Options include the following settings:

 - **Connection URL**:
-  The URL to connect to your LDAP server, for example: `ldap://openldap.infra.svc:389`
+  The URL to connect to your LDAP server.
+Example: `ldap://openldap.infra.svc:389`
 - **Bind DN**:
-  The distinguished name (DN) used for binding to the LDAP server, such as: `cn=admin,dc=iomete,dc=com`
+  The distinguished name (DN) used for binding to the LDAP server.
+This Bind DN must have the necessary permissions on the LDAP directory.
+Example: `cn=admin,dc=iomete,dc=com`
 - **Bind Credential**:
   The password for the Bind DN (admin).

 <Img src="/img/user-guide/ldap/ldap-general-options.png" alt="LDAP configuration general options" maxWidth="600px"/>

 :::info `Test connection`
-You can test a URL connection by clicking the `Test connection` button (located next to the Connection URL input) before saving your settings.
+You can test a URL connection by clicking the `Test connection` button (located next to the Connection URL input) after entering the Connection URL, before saving your settings.
 :::

 :::info `Test authentication`
-You can test a URL authentication by clicking the `Test authentication` button (located next to the Bind Credential input) before saving your settings.
+You can test URL authentication by clicking the `Test authentication` button (located next to the Bind Credential input) after entering the Connection URL, Bind DN and Bind Credential, before saving your settings.
 :::

 ### User searching and updating